computablee/DotMP/README.md

 Check out [DotMP on NuGet](https://www.nuget.org/packages/DotMP).

-DotMP can be installed from the NuGet command line interface via the following command:
+DotMP can be installed from the NuGet command-line interface via the following command:
 ```
 dotnet add package DotMP --version 1.6.1
 ```